Krisz20/youtube-archiver/README.md

 - Download YouTube videos in the highest available quality (up to 4K).
 - Download entire YouTube playlists.
+- Download all videos from a YouTube channel.
 - Outputs files in `.mp4` format for easy compatibility.
 - **Automatic retry** on download failures due to bot detection or temporary issues.